[For the latest updates and information on cross-border tax issues, visit our international tax resource page.]

 What is DAC6?

-DAC6 called for EU member states to transpose the directive’s provisions into their respective domestic tax laws not later than Dec.
+DAC6 called for EU member states to transpose the directive’s provisions into their respective domestic tax laws no later than Dec.
 31, 2019.
 Mandatory reporting of the cross-border reportable arrangements was to begin July 1, 2020, with retroactive reporting of historical arrangements (where the first step of implementation was taken during the period from June 25, 2018, to June 30, 2020) due on Aug.
 31, 2020.
-The EU in June announced an agreement among the member states to allow the optional delay of the reporting deadlines in response to the impact of the Covid-19 pandemic.
+The EU in June 2020 announced an agreement among the member states to allow the optional delay of the reporting deadlines until 2021 in response to the impact of the Covid-19 pandemic.

 Who has a reporting obligation under DAC6?

 The directive puts the reporting responsibility on EU-based intermediaries, a designation that is broadly interpreted to include anyone who designs, markets, organizes, makes available for implementation, or manages the implementation of a reportable cross-border arrangement (or provides aid, assistance, or advice).
 Such intermediaries normally would include tax advisers, accountants, lawyers, consultants, trust companies, and banks that design and/or promote tax planning schemes.
 The disclosure requirement is shifted to the relevant taxpayer if no intermediary is involved or the intermediary is based outside the EU or the intermediary is exempt from the reporting obligation because it would breach the legal professional privilege under domestic law.

 The definition of an intermediary may depend on how individual member states have interpreted the term in their domestic tax laws.
 Germany, for example, has legislation that includes only advisers directly involved in planning and executing tax-related transactions as intermediaries, and excludes, for example, a bank that only provides funding for the transaction.